-Control theory implies an active role, or responsibility towards
+Control theory implies an active role, or

-the forces within us.
+to satisfy the forces within us.

 Sometimes, this behavior may be ineffective or even destructive.